gorango/flowcraft/docs/src/guide/loops.md

 	.loop('counter', {
 		startNodeId: 'increment',
 		endNodeId: 'increment', // The loop body is just one node.
-		condition: 'context.count < 5' // Continue as long as this is true.
+		condition: 'count < 5' // Continue as long as this is true.
 	})

 	// 4.
 Define the edges.